-One of the best things to come out of the Gaiman/Blackberry “Calendar Of Tales” saga was actually building the bookgloo(an igloo made out of books).
+One of the best things to come out of the Gaiman/Blackberry “Calendar Of Tales” saga was actually building the bookgloo.
 Kaci was the first to say “Me, me!”
-And jump in it for a priceless shot and I’m glad she took the honours.
+And jump in it for a priceless shot and I’m glad she made the leap.

 And to go with it the wonderful passage by Rosemarie Urquico